bcneng/website/netiquette/README.md

 Pasting a random link sometimes does not add much value.
 Consider explaining why you did it.

 Consider removing the link previews.
-The staff

 Use emoticons to give a quick feedback.
 Writing _haha_, _jaja_, _XDDD_ or _lol_ does not contribute much.